Bars and restaraunts

 Things to do

-Food trucks, open galleries and late-night shop hours—it's the triumvirate of L.A. street fest staples in full force at First Fridays.
-The monthly Abbot Kinney celebration brings out locals and distant Angelenos alike for bites and sales in the fashionable Venice 'hood.
-Show up early to find a parking spot, otherwise you'll waste time circling for spots when you could've been lining up for that cheesy goodness from the perennial-favorite Grilled Cheese Truck.
+Food trucks, open galleries and late-night shop hours—it’s the triumvirate of L.A. street fest staples in full force at First Fridays.
+The monthly Abbot Kinney celebration brings out locals and distant Angelenos alike for bites and sales in the fashionable Venice ’hood.
+Show up early to find a parking spot, otherwise you’ll waste time circling for spots when you could’ve been lining up for that cheesy goodness or sugary sweets.

 Transplanted from the hipster-foodie capital of the west (Portland, of course), craft creamery Salt & Straw puts an artisanal churn on the standard scoop.
-Their extensive menu boasts flavors both sinful and curious including Almond Brittle with Salted Ganache, Freckled Woodblock Chocolate, Avocado Strawberry Sherbert and Santa Ynez Valley Walnut Oil—many of which feature ingredients exclusive to Southern California, reflecting the company's "farm-to-cone" philosophy.
+Their extensive menu boasts flavors both sinful and curious—many of which feature ingredients exclusive to Southern California, reflecting the company’s “farm-to-cone” philosophy.
 The best part?
-You don't have to choose just one.
-For $10, guests can opt for an ice cream flight including your choice of four flavors from both classic and seasonal menus.
-The pristine globules are served in healthy scoops across four individual glass bowls, presented on a (undoubtedly reclaimed) wood tray.
-Can't decide which to pick?
-Salt & Straw's staffers, who are about as chipper as you'd expect artisanal ice cream scoopers to be, are thrilled to help you assemble the perfectly complementary quartet.
+You don’t have to choose just one.
+For $11.50, guests can opt for an ice cream flight including your choice of four flavors from both classic and seasonal menus.

 The Venice outpost of this artisan/craft-focused flea market mini-empire brings records, vintage and vintage-inspired clothing, cosmetics, jewelry and more to the Westminster Avenue Elementary School.
 A handful of small batch confectioners provide sweet treats to snack on or take home, while food trucks and nearby restaurants provide heartier bites.
 Though relatively small in size, owing perhaps to its prime location bookending the famed Abbot Kinney stretch, vendors hawk a diverse range of hand-made and expertly curated wares that seems to simultaneously fit in and stand out in one of the nation’s most unusual neighborhoods.